 2.2 Driver’s Meeting

-2.2.2 A supervising adult or crew chief must accompany young racers to the drivers meeting.
+2.2.2 At least one supervising adult or crew member must accompany minor racers to the drivers meeting.

 2.3 Flags & Race Calls

 It is the job of the Flagman to relay information regarding the status of the race to the drivers by waving the various flags, and consequently it is the driver’s job to observe them.
 (Parents do NOT give hand signals; wave your arms to get their attention, or anything of that nature from the fence line.
 This is strictly forbidden as the drivers focus must be on the race and the race officials – not being distracted with inappropriate Coaching efforts by mom or dad.
 Coaching is not possible while the driver is actually racing – so save it for the pits or team trailer – after the show when you have their full attention and they are in a trainable state of mind.)

 2.3.1 Checkered Flag- the race is finished.
 After passing the checkered flag the driver must slow to a moderate pace for exiting the track.
 If called to weigh, proceed slowly to the scale and/or post tech area.

 2.3.2 White Flag – one lap to go in the race.
 If there is a wreck after the white flag and the karts are safely out of the way and not posing a safety hazard or risk, the race will continue to the Checker flag ending of the race.
 In a situation like that, the flagman may waive the Yellow AND Checkered Flag together.

-2.3.3 Red Flag – Stop immediately the race has been (in most cases) temporarily halted.
+2.3.3 Red Flag – Stop immediately the race has been temporarily halted.

 - After slowing to safe stop, drivers will be instructed to proceed safely to turn 4.
 When directed, one team member may enter the track to re-start their driver’s kart.
 You may not make adjustments to the kart and will only be permitted to restart the motor.